The linkage class of a grade three complete intersection: Introduction

 \section{Introduction}

 An ideal $I$ in a commutative local Noetherian ring $R$ is called \emph{perfect} if $\pdim R/I = \grade I$.
 The structure theory of grade 2 perfect ideals is well-understood thanks to the Hilbert-Burch theorem, which implies that any such ideal is generated by the maximal minors of a $n \times (n-1)$ matrix.
-For each value of $n \geq 2$, the corresponding generic determinantal ideal is a grade 2 perfect ideal which specializes to any such ideal with $n$ generators.
-In particular, up to deformation, grade 2 perfect ideals are classified by their minimal number of generators.